lupumihnea/power-fit-student-challenge-2026/assets/README.txt

-mroe photos to be added.
+more photos to be added.